The work we do to enrich the lives of guests would cease without our volunteers! We welcome you to partner with us:

 - Franciscan Workers Community (intention community, live-in volunteers)

-You may browse through our List of Volunteer Opportunities to see where your interests and availability will best fit into Dorothy's Place!
-If something sparks your interest, please contact the Volunteer Coordinator by email or phone, (831) 757-3838 to discuss the possibilities!
+Review our applications to see where your interests and availability will best fit into Dorothy's Place!
+If something sparks your interest, please contact the Volunteer Coordinator by email or phone, (831) 776-8674 to discuss the possibilities!

 INDIVIDUAL AND PROFESSIONAL VOLUNTEERS

 Our individual volunteers are a huge help in supporting our programs.
 You may choose to come once a week, twice a month, or monthly to participate with Dorothy's depending on your schedule and our program needs.
 As a volunteer, you will contribute your time and talent, doing both small and large tasks, and in the process we emphasize that you get to know the guests we serve and begin to become part of our community.
 We need people to be greeters, good listeners, kitchen helpers, floor sweepers, resume writers, database managers, and much more!